Joakim-Byg/tiny-observable-kube/README.md

 with these, which may foster us being better at making the correct tracing hooks and metric counters and guages, to eventually assist a better troubleshooting situations in a future production context.

 This minimal project makes a Grafana explorer available to us.
-Within grafana we want to monitor our system metrics and system traces; especially we want to, through tinkering get good at creating really informative traces for our microservice and polyglot systems.
+Within grafana we want to explore each of our service metrics, service traces and service logs; especially we want to, through tinkering, get good at creating really informative traces for our microservice and polyglot systems.
 For this we install single-instances of the products loki, tempo and VictoriaMetrics.
 - Loki is used both to collect logs across services and later to explore the logs through Grafana.
 - VictoriaMetrics is easy to work with and acts as a fully compatible prometheus backend within Grafana.